 Ehlers-Danlos Syndrome is complicated, and surrounded by misconceptions and simple lack of knowledge.
-So, as part of raising awareness for EDS is always going to be explanation.
+So, part of raising awareness for EDS is always going to be explanation.
 After searching for answers for nearly two decades, I've learned perhaps just a little bit about what all EDS entails.
 Here, I hope to make the seemingly impossible to understand, a little bit simpler.
 What, exactly is Ehlers-Danlos Syndrome?

 EDS is, at its simplest, a genetic syndrome that affects the connective tissue in the body.
 The human body is made up of four main types of tissue: connective, epithelial, muscular, and nervous.
 Having connective tissue that is the result of mutation means that one of the main building blocks of our body is faulty.

 Most commonly, people think of connective tissue as having to do with the joints and even sometimes the elasticity of the skin.
 While this is true, connective tissue is so much more than just that.
 There are seven types of connective tissues: cartilage, bone, adipose, blood, lymphatic, elastic, and fibrous.
 In other words, EDS affects the entire body, not just the joints and skin.
 But being able to identify the joint and skin related issues can lead doctors down the right path.